 Q: Should I rewrite my Python ML codebase in Rust?
 A: No—unless specific components are bottlenecks at scale.
 The practical approach is to keep Python for orchestration, model development, and anything using the PyTorch ecosystem, and migrate only CPU-bound hot paths to Rust via PyO3.

 Q: Which Rust inference engines support the most models?
-A: vLLM (with its Rust router layer) has the broadest model support. mistral.rs and Candle cover major transformer architectures (Llama, Mistral, Mistral, Qwen, Whisper) but have narrower coverage than Python-based alternatives as of early 2026.
+A: vLLM (with its Rust router layer) has the broadest model support. mistral.rs and Candle cover major transformer architectures (Llama, Mistral, Gemma, Qwen, Whisper) but have narrower coverage than Python-based alternatives as of early 2026.

 Q: How significant is the performance difference between Python and Rust for inference?
 A: It varies by bottleneck type.
 Tokenization shows 10–43x improvements.
 Inference throughput improvements are narrower—Cloudflare’s Infire is 7% faster than vLLM in raw tokens/second but dramatically more CPU-efficient.
 The CPU savings often matter more than raw speed at production scale.